 - Proof of timely rental payments (if you’re not selling a home)

-- If you received a cash gift to use to make your down payment, your lender may want written proof that it is truly a gift and not a loan
+- If you received a cash gift to use as a down payment, your lender may want written proof that it is truly a gift and not a loan

 Consider other situations in your life that may cause your lender to ask for additional documentation.
 For example, if you have been divorced, your lender may ask for a divorce decree.
-Here are a few other situations when your lender may need additional documentation:
+Here are a few situations that may require additional documentation:

-The best route is to find a lender who will work with you to identify early all the documentation you will need.
+The best route is to find a lender early and discuss with them what documentation you will need.

-If you’re ready to learn more, check out our short video on better understanding the home-buying process.
-Or if you just have a question, give us a shout.
-In fact, starting with a simple conversation could be the best hack for you becoming the boss of borrowing.
+If you’re ready to learn more, check out our short video to better understand the home buying process.
+If you have questions, give us a shout.
+In fact, starting with a simple conversation could be the best hack for you!